PeterBrain/scripts/README.md

 &nbsp;

 ## Programs
+Description of all Programs.
 &nbsp;

-Here are all the code,
 ### run_evonHome
-This is for my current project, which acts as a degree dissertation
+This is for my current project, which acts as a degree dissertation.

 ```
-#!/bin/sh
 cd /Users/PeterBrain/Desktop/evonHOME
 node System/plc.js
 ```
 &nbsp;

 ### ShowHiddenFiles